Two RV Gypsies: Full-Time RVers

 Renee, Alex, Kristen, Lee

-next page a day trip, just driving around
+next page check out a weird day trip; just driving around